gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 +]), gl.STATIC_DRAW);
 ```

-Similarly we now need 2 texture to hold the line end points, and we'll update
+Similarly we now need 2 textures to hold the line end points, and we'll update
 one from the other and swap.
-And we need a texture to hold the velocities
+And, we need a texture to hold the velocities
 for the line end points as well.

 ```js